-Since 2012, Mind has been using a resource similar to this (previously called an Engagement Toolkit) as a resource for national Mind staff to support them when working with people with lived experience.
+For many years, Mind used a resource similar to this (previously called an Engagement Toolkit) as a resource for national Mind staff to support them when working with people with lived experience.

 We decided to review and update the previous version, to create a new and improved Toolkit to serve national and local Minds, and importantly, to be available for anyone outside of Mind who wants to enable people with lived experience of mental health problems to participate in and influence their work.
 It was also important to include some practical 'tools' for users of the Toolkit to draw on.

-Andrew talks about about his participation in the Toolkit development.
+Andrew talks about his participation in the development of the Toolkit.

-Louise has worked in mental health over the last 15 years and is passionate about using people's personal experiences to affect change.
+Louise has worked in mental health over the last 15 years and is passionate about using people's personal experiences to effect change.
 She also has her own lived experience of mental health problems.
 Her work has focused on providing opportunities for people to participate in a range of projects.
-These include developing a user-led 'Well-being' project for the Stuart Low Trust, supporting Time to Change's Social Leadership team to challenge stigma and discrimination and most recently being an Influence & Participation coach supporting a number of teams at National Mind.
+These include developing a user-led 'Well-being' project for the Stuart Low Trust, supporting Time to Change's social leadership team to challenge stigma and discrimination and being an Influence & Participation coach supporting a number of teams at National Mind.
 Louise has also trained and mentored people to speak with more confidence in public, in particular to help influence better practice through the power of personal stories.

-Oz began his career in mental health with Great Yarmouth and Waveney Mind, where he managed a creative project for young people.
-In 2015 The Outsiders developed a new campaign to focus on men's mental health called 12th Man, which is operating throughout the East of England; this is a project that Oz is proud to be involved in because he is passionate about getting men to be more open about mental health.
+In 2015 The Outsiders developed a new campaign to focus on men's mental health called 12th Man, which continues to operate throughout the East of England.
+Oz was incredibly proud to be involved in developing this; one of his greatest passions was to support men to talk more openly about mental health.